kevdozer1/leWN_finetune_toolkit/README.md

 Zero-to-train on a fresh machine, after the install steps above.

-Point `pretrained_path` at a HuggingFace repo id to auto-download on first use — e.g. `quentinll/lewm-cube` from the [quentinll/lewm collection](https://huggingface.co/collections/quentinll/lewm).
+Download a LeWM checkpoint from the [quentinll/lewm collection](https://huggingface.co/collections/quentinll/lewm) into a local folder and point `pretrained_path` at that folder.
 Official LeWM datasets live in the same collection; otherwise bring your own HDF5 matching [docs/DATA_FORMAT.md](docs/DATA_FORMAT.md).
 The loader reads `<data_cache_dir>/datasets/<dataset_name>.h5` — both pieces of the path come from the config.

 `dataset_name` is the HDF5 filename stem under `<data_cache_dir>/datasets/` — for example, `data_cache_dir: ./data` and `dataset_name: my_dataset` means the file must exist at `./data/datasets/my_dataset.h5`.